Naked Lunch (Austrian band): Early days (1991–1996)

 Naked Lunch was named after the novel by William S. Burroughs.
 The first incarnation of the band was made up of Oliver Welter (vocals and guitar), Georg Timber-Trattnig (bass) and Peter Hornbogner (drums).

 Soon after their formation, they sent out demos and were signed on the spot by German Big Store Records, where a first release came out, the 6-track-mini-LP Naked.
 The year after that, a full-length album followed, titled Balsam.
 After that, bassist Trattnig left the band to focus on his writing.
 He died in 2000 due to alcoholism.
 The song "King George" on Songs for the Exhausted is written about his death.

 Trattnig was replaced with Herwig Zamernik (of Disharmonic Orchestra).
 Zamernik and Welter remained the core of the band to this day.

 After a first few successes, the band became hungry for an international breakthrough, but despite playing showcases for major record companies, it took a few years before they were signed by Mercury Records.

 Superstardom (1997–2000)

-After finally being signed to a big-time label, Naked Lunch took on recording their second album, which should bring them what they predicted with the over-ambitious title, Superstardom.
+After being signed to Mercury Records, Naked Lunch took on recording their second album, Superstardom.
 Recordings took place in Weilheim, New York City and San Francisco.
-They shot a high-profile video for "Tambourine" (the single was mixed by Alan Moulder) in Brazil, where they also damaged equipment on stage; they were arrested in London, where some of the members had relocated.
-But still, big success did not take place.
+They shot a music video for "Tambourine" in Brazil, where they also damaged equipment on stage.
+They were arrested in London, where some of the members had relocated.

 Soon after that, Stefan Deisenberger joined on keyboards and synths.

 In 1999, Love Junkies was released and the single "Closed today" was a minor hit internationally (and also the band's biggest so far), but the album did not sell well.
 Naked Lunch cut their ties with their label and signed with Virgin Records, where the same record got re-released.
 But it also flopped on second try and Virgin dropped them.